Home » Water Quality » Well Water » 5 Reasons Why There is Sand in Your Well Water (And Solutions)

 2. The Well Screen Casing is Degraded

 During the drilling process, the well screen is lined with PVC, iron, and steel to form a casing that prevents sediments from entering the well.
-The well casing has grooves that allows groundwater flow into the well but keeps sand and sediments at bay.
+The well casing has grooves that allow groundwater to flow into the well but keep sand and sediments at bay.
 Over time, the screen can wear away and corrode or degrade.
 This makes it possible for silt and sand to enter your well.

-If your well casing is damaged beyond reasonable repair, then you’ll need to install a new casing.
-Installing new casing is a time consuming process to undergo by yourself, so it’s best to hire a professional.
-They should be able to install a new screen while maintaining the well structure.
+If your well casing is damaged beyond reasonable repair, you’ll need to install a new one.
+Installing a new casing is a time-consuming process that requires the services of a professional.
+However, they should be able to install a new screen while maintaining the well structure.

 The process of installing a new casing is multi-faceted.
-It starts with the screen design, then the soil is drilled to add a screen centralizer.
+It starts with the screen design; then the soil is drilled to add a screen centralizer.
 Centralizers are usually made from PVC casing or flexible wood.
-Once they’re in place, the screen installation is then done by gluing the PVC.
+Once they’re in place, the screen is installed by gluing the PVC.

-The cost of installing a new well screen ranges from $6 per foot of PVC to over $120 per foot if you want to go the stainless steel route.
-From here, it all depends on the surface of the casing, as well as the depth of the well and the soil that surrounds it.
+The cost of installing a new well screen ranges from $6 per foot of PVC to over $120 per foot if you choose stainless steel.
+From here, it all depends on the surface of the casing, the depth of the well, and the soil surrounding it.
 The final cost can be anywhere from $300 to $3000.

 That being said, some well casings are so old or have such a narrow diameter that it’s just not feasible to add to what’s already there.
 In this case, the only solution would be to replace your well entirely.

-If your well pump has too much horsepower, then it’s likely sucking in more than it should – pulling soil and sand into the water.
 This is not only bad for the water quality, but it can eventually damage the pump.
-The constant flow of sand at such high power level affects the pump’s valves and causes even more sand build-up inside the well.
+The constant flow of sand at such high pressure affects the pump’s valves and causes even more sand build-up inside the well.

 The easy fix is to reduce the pump’s pressure, or if that’s not an option, get a less powerful pump that will be a better fit for your well.

-There are a slew of different pumps on the market to get if you eventually decide to change the pump to one that suits your needs.
-Prices range from $300–$500 for a standard pump and can cost as much as $4,000 for the more high-end well pumps.
+If you do need to replace your pump, there are plenty of different options on the market.
+Prices range from $300–$500 for a standard pump and can cost as much as $4,000 for the more high-end pumps.

 4. Old Well Shaft